aporlowski/pi-sdr/README.md

 ## Components

+P25 recievers on the market, such as the Bluetail Technolgies P25rx, typically cost $250 or more.
+This can be prohibitively expensive for individuals

 ### Portable Model

 These components provide a portable Rasbperry Pi based radio including a case, battery, built-in speaker, small utility screen, SDR dongle, and antenna.
 Bluetooth and audio jacks from the Pi provide audio output, and wifi allows configuration via secure shell (ssh) from any computer.